Welcome, England 'Dores

 - Pure Gym – Cheap monthly rates, numerous locations around town

-- Fitness First – Three price tiers which give you access to different locations & services (fitness classes, swimming pools, tanning beds, etc.)
+- Fitness First – Three price tiers which give you access to different locations and services (fitness classes, swimming pools, tanning beds, etc.)

 - David Lloyd – More expensive monthly rates but great facilities